 July – Hemis festival in Jammu and Kashmir ( 3rd – 4th )

 The desolated desert landscape of Leh Ladakh needs no introduction.
 The road trips to Leh from Delhi or Manali is just as breathtaking as Leh.
 To top it off, Hemis festival in July is just icing on the cake.
 It is hosted every year in Hemis Gompa – the largest and richest Buddhist monastery in Leh.
-During the festival, the locals are decked up in traditional attire with cummerbunds, vibrant headgears and loads of jewellery.
-However, the most mysterious form of celebration are the mystic mask dances (Chams performance) accompanied by musical drums, long horns and cymbals.
+During the festival, the locals deck up in traditional attire with cummerbunds, vibrant headgears and loads of jewellery.
+However, the most mysterious form of celebration is the mystic mask dances (Chams performance) accompanied by musical drums, long horns and cymbals.
 Apparently, this 2-day festival is remembered as the birth of Padmasambhava, the founder of Tibetan Buddhism.

 August – Nehru Trophy Boat race in Kerala ( 13th )

-September – Ziro Music festival in Arunachal Pradesh (21st – 24th)
+September – Ziro Music Festival in Arunachal Pradesh (21st – 24th)

-In mood to listen to some top-class Indie bands and folk music while gazing at the vast expanse of the mystic Himalayan range?
+In the mood to listen to some top-class Indie bands and folk music while gazing at the vast expanse of the mystic Himalayan range?
 Well, look no further.
 Ziro music festival offers just that.
 It takes place in the picturesque valley of Ziro in the state of Arunachal Pradesh each year, in one of the remote corners of India.
 Yet, it attracts visitors from all over the world.